 Program areas at Family Health Council of Central PA

 Family planning/reproductive Health - fhccp oversees a diverse Health care network that ensures accessible Health care to uninsured and underinsured low-income women, men and adolescents.
-Services include gynecological medical exams; breast and cervical cancer screening and education, diabetes screening, anemia screening, high blood pressure screening; sexually transmitted diseases infection testing and treatment; contraceptive education, counseling, and contraception supplies; hiv/aids screening and prevention education; preconception counseling, pregnancy planning, reproductive life planning, pregnancy testing, and infertility services.
+Services include gynecological medical exams; breast and cervical cancer screening and education, diabetes screening, anemia screening, high blood pressure screening; sexually transmitted diseases infection testing and treatment; contraceptive education, counseling, and contraception supplies; hiv screening and prevention education; preconception counseling, pregnancy planning, reproductive life planning, pregnancy testing, and infertility services.
 Patients whose income is below 100% of the federal poverty level (fpl) receive services at no cost; patients whose income falls between 101%-250% of the fpl receive discounted services.
-In calendar year 2022, 27,724 patients received Family planning services in the fhccp Health care network.
+In the calendar year 2023, 29,650 patients received Family planning services in the fhccp Health care network.